as-com/varint-simd/README.md

 | `u64` | **6.26 ns** | 14.1 ns | 76.4 ns |

 ## TODO
+* Further optimization (I'm pretty sure I left some performance on the table)
 * Support for ARM NEON
 * Fallback scalar implementation
 * Decode multiple varints in one call using AVX2 (currently implemented but with very poor performance, more work needed)

-Pull requests are welcome. 🙂
+Contributions are welcome. 🙂

 ## License